Murder of Ashley Smylie

-On 19 March 2024, Ashley Smylie was murdered at her home in Brandon, Mississippi, United States by her 14-year-old daughter Carly Madison Gregg from a headshot wound fired from a handgun.
-An hour later, Gregg then shot her stepfather Heath Smylie in the shoulder, injuring him.
-In September of that year, Gregg was found guilty of first-degree murder, attempted murder and tampering with evidence.
-After being tried as an adult in a five day trial with a Rankin County jury, Gregg was sentenced to two life sentences without the possibility of parole, for the murder of Ashley Smylie and attempted murder of Heath Smylie, and 10 years for tampering with evidence.
-As of September 24, 2024, Gregg is imprisoned in the Youthful Offender Unit of the Central Mississippi Correctional Facility in Rankin County, Mississippi.
+On March 19, 2024, Ashley Smylie was murdered at her home in Brandon, Mississippi, United States, by her 14-year-old daughter, Carly Madison Gregg through gunshots to the head.
+An hour later, Gregg then shot her stepfather Heath Smylie in the shoulder.
+In September of that year, Gregg was found guilty of first-degree murder, attempted murder, and tampering with evidence.
+After being tried as an adult in a five-day trial with a Rankin County, Mississippi, jury, Gregg was sentenced to two life sentences without the possibility of parole for the murder of Ashley Smylie, the attempted murder of Heath Smylie and 10 years for tampering with evidence.
+An appeal for a new trial was denied by the Mississippi Supreme Court in 2026.

 Background

 Personal life and family of Ashley Smylie

-Ashley Nicole Smylie (11 April 1983 – 19 March 2024) was a 40-year-old mathematics teacher at Northwest Rankin High School.
-She had two daughters, one died young.
-Carly Madison Gregg was born on April 23, 2009.
-Gregg attended the high school where her mother Smylie worked.
+Ashley Nicole Smylie (April 11, 1983 – March 19, 2024) was a 40-year-old mathematics teacher at Northwest Rankin High School.
+She had two daughters, Natalie Renee Gregg, who is deceased, and Carly Madison Gregg who was born on April 23, 2009.
+Gregg attended the high school where her mother, Smylie, worked.
 Heath Smylie, husband to Ashley Smylie and stepfather of Carly Gregg, worked as a physical therapist five minutes from their home.

 Background on Carly Madison Gregg

-During the mid-afternoon of 19 March 2024, Ashley Smylie was informed by a student of the high school and friend of Gregg's, that Gregg had a large amount of cannabis concealed in her bedroom.
-Along with cannabis, e-cigarettes and burner phones were also discovered, it was upon seeing this that Gregg's friend decided to inform Smylie.
+During the mid-afternoon of March 19, 2024, Ashley Smylie was informed by a student of the high school and friend of Gregg's that Gregg had a large amount of cannabis concealed in her bedroom.
+Along with cannabis, e-cigarettes and burner phones were also discovered.
+It was upon seeing this that Gregg's friend decided to inform Smylie.
 Gregg was said to be on medication during this time, which apparently contributed to symptoms of dissociation, auditory hallucinations and mood swings.
 Attempts had been made to ease Gregg's symptoms through equine-assisted therapy.
 Gregg had previously brought a Swiss army knife to school, causing her to be transferred.
 Her history of drugs, according to Heath Smylie, may have been influenced by her biological father Kevin Gregg's drug use.
-Previous tension between Gregg and Ashley Smylie involved confiscation of her mobile phone as punishment.
+Previous tension between Gregg and Ashley Smylie involved confiscation of her cell phone as punishment.